Skip to product information

 lost, overwhelmed by departure.

-they vanish into the shadows, returning home, burdened by loss.
+they vanish into shadows, returning home, burdened by loss.

 All have gone, and I remain—

-inscriptions of letters and numbers carved upon my tomb,
+inscriptions of letters and numbers carved upon my grave,

 marking a name that rain will gently wear away—